A descent theorem for formal smoothness

-We reconsider here the problem for homomorphisms of finite type (but with an adequate formulation of the hypothesis on the surjectivity between spectra), and we will prove that it holds.
+We reconsider here the problem for homomorphisms of finite type, and we will prove that it holds.
 Note first that if $\hat{R}$ and $\hat{S}$ are the completions of $R$ and $S$ at their maximal ideals, the surjectivity of $Spec (S) \rightarrow Spec (R)$ is equivalent to the surjectivity of $Spec (\hat{S}) \rightarrow Spec (\hat{R})$ when $f$ is finite (but not necessarily when $f$ is of finite type).
-Then, a particular case of our main theorem gives the following generalization of (the local part of) Greco's theorem:
+Then, a particular case of our main theorem gives:

-\begin{theorem}{\ref{excellent}.} If $f$ is essentially of finite type (or more generally $S\otimes_R\hat{R}$ is noetherian) and $Spec (\hat{S}) \rightarrow Spec (\hat{R})$ is surjective, then $S$ quasi-excellent implies $R$ quasi-excellent.\\ \end{theorem} As a consequence, we obtain that quasi-excellence descends along flat local homomorphisms (essentially) of finite type, greatly extending the result by Greco on finite flat homomorphisms.\\
+\begin{theorem}{\ref{excellent}.} Let $f:R \rightarrow S$ be a local homomorphism essentially of finite type (or more generally $S\otimes_R\hat{R}$ is noetherian) of noetherian local rings such that $Spec (\hat{S}) \rightarrow Spec (\hat{R})$ is surjective.
+If $S$ is quasi-excellent then $R$ is quasi-excellent.
+In particular, quasi-excellence descends along flat local homomorphisms (essentially) of finite type.\\ \end{theorem}

 \emph {B. Extension of Kunz's theorem.} In \cite {Ku}, E. Kunz obtained the following result: \begin{theorem}{(Kunz)} Let $A$ be a noetherian local ring containing a field of characteristic $p>0$, let $\phi :A \rightarrow A, \phi(a)=a^p$ be the Frobenius homomorphism, and let $^{\phi}\!A$ be the ring $A$ considered as $A$-module via $\phi$.
 Then $A$ is regular if and only if $\phi: A \rightarrow {^\phi A}$ is flat.\\ \end{theorem}